lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

     Voilà!

 Here are a few more examples of "expandable" boxes.
 The ones below are all closed by default.
-You will need to tap/click on them to expand (open).
+You will need to tap/click on them to see what's inside.

 <details>
 <summary markdown="span">